sustech-cs304/team-project-24spring-team1/sprint2/readme.md

 # SUSTech Event

-On the SUSTech campus, there is a wide variety of channels for releasing information about events, covering various methods such as emails, public numbers, QQ groups, etc. However, this diversity also brings some inconvenience to students and faculty.
-For example, students who want to participate in an event need to search for the availability of relevant information on various channels, which causes a certain degree of inconvenience.
-In addition, event organizers also need to release information about the event on different channels.
-At the same time, there may be many different registration forms, such as using questionnaire stars, WeChat groups, or filling out Tencent documents.
+On the SUSTech campus, information about events is disseminated through various channels, including emails, public announcements, QQ groups, and more.
+However, this diversity can lead to inconvenience for students and faculty.
+For example, students who want to participate in an event need to search for relevant information across multiple channels, which can be cumbersome.
+Additionally, event organizers must disseminate information about events on various platforms, often using different registration forms, such as questionnaires, WeChat groups, or Tencent documents.

-We plan to develop a comprehensive campus event service website to address these issues and make life easier for SUSTech students and faculty.
-The site will allow SUSTech students and faculty to browse information about various performances (e.g., musical concerts), lectures, competitions, and other events on campus and provide functions such as booking, purchasing tickets, and writing reviews.
+To address these issues and simplify life for SUSTech students and faculty, we plan to develop a comprehensive campus event service website.
+This site will allow users to browse information about various events, such as musical concerts, lectures, competitions, and more.
+It will also provide functionalities like booking, purchasing tickets, and writing reviews.

-That is SUSTech Event, an open-source, lightweight event management system for students in SUSTech, based on Vue.
+Introducing SUSTech Event, an open-source, lightweight event management system for SUSTech students, based on Vue.

 ## Features

 - Responsive user interface
 - Visitor / CAS authentication for registration and login
 - Event list
 - Moment list

--   Comment
+- Comments
 - Chat room
 - Hilarious and cute stickers
--   Support images and videos
+- Support for images and videos
 - Security

 ## Installation

 ### Requirements

 Before building SUSTech Event from the source, you must install several prerequisites.
-First, you must install NPM using `sudo apt install npm` in Linux or `brew install npm` in MacOS.
-After that, you can enter the dictionary of `package.json` and run `npm install` to install all compulsory packages.
+First, install NPM using `sudo apt install npm` on Linux or `brew install npm` on macOS.
+After that, navigate to the directory containing `package.json` and run `npm install` to install all necessary packages.
 Finally, run `npm run serve` to launch the project.

-It's highly recommended that you could use Google Chrome to visit the website.
+It is highly recommended to use Google Chrome to visit the website.

 ### Build

-In the dictionary of `package.json`, you can run `npm run build` to generate the `dist` folder.
+In the directory containing `package.json`, you can run `npm run build` to generate the `dist` folder.

 ## Login & Register

 ### Login

 Note that you can log in as a visitor or through CAS.
-If you want to log in as a visitor, as you don't have a visitor account, you can click `no account? register now` to register a visitor account.
+If you want to log in as a visitor and do not have an account, click `no account? register now` to register a visitor account.

 <img src="pics/login.png" style="zoom:50%;" />

 ### Register

 To log in as a visitor, you should register by providing your SID, name, and password.
-Your email address will be set to `SID + @mail.sustech.edu.cn` as default, which can be changed on the profile page.
+Your email address will be set to `SID + @mail.sustech.edu.cn` by default, which can be changed on the profile page.

 <img src="pics/register.png" style="zoom:50%;" />